benjaminrust/graphconnect/README.md

 1. Unlocking Hidden Connections

-    1. Add [`Graph Connect`](http://www.HardingPoint.com) to User, Account, Contact, Opportunity, Case
+    1. [Deploy Graph Connect](http://www.HardingPoint.com) to User, Contact, Opportunity, Case
-        1. Following Step #1 under Testing Above for all objects listed above @ https://<YOUR_APP_NAME>.herokuapp.com
+        1. Following "Deploying Graph Connect" from Above for all objects listed above @ https://<YOUR_APP_NAME>.herokuapp.com
     1. Update your user or a user associated with the records (we used a demo account)
     1. Edit/Save your user [All Users](https://login.salesforce.com/005) - Change 1 piece of data
-    1. Go run the [All Open Leads View](https://login.salesforce.com/00Q) - Mass update or update each record
     1. Go run the [All Accounts View](https://login.salesforce.com/001) - Mass update or update each record
     1. Go run the [All Contact View](https://login.salesforce.com/003) - Mass update or update each record
     1. Go run the [All Opportunities View](https://login.salesforce.com/006)- Mass update or update each record